Outschool

 The Top Three Archaeology Hoaxes in the World (Small Class!)

-About 50 percent of antiquity exhibits in all museums are fakes or the result of hoaxes.
-Here are the top three archaeological hoaxes (and fakes) in the world, one of which went on for decades without giving up a clue!
+About 50 percent of antiquity exhibits in museums are fakes or the result of hoaxes.
+Let's get together and find out the top three archaeological hoaxes (and fakes) in the world, one of which went on for decades without giving up a clue!

 Ilene Sennuwy Springer